 What Degree Does a First Grade Teacher Need?

 While it’s generally agreed that early childhood education comprises children up to around age eight, you will need a bachelor’s degree in a relevant area of education to become a first grade teacher, including for children around ages 6 to 7 years old.
 You’ll be responsible for helping children make the transition between kindergarten and the first grade, which involves much more rigorous activities than the children will be accustomed to.
 You’ll work on developing a curriculum that features basic literacy, numeracy, social, and scientific skills, ensuring that each child is ready for the path ahead.
 The skills you need to do so are taught in degree programs for elementary educators.

 As a teacher of the first grade, you will be expected to major in a particular subject area during your bachelor’s degree.
 You will also normally need to undergo a teacher preparation program, which involves a student teaching placement.

-What Is the Role of a Teacher in an Early Childhood Program?
+What is the Role of a Teacher in an Early Childhood Program?

 It’s important that children are prepared for the long academic path ahead.
 As an early childhood educator, you will need to help children adjust to following a daily routine, including personal hygiene and nutrition, recreation, and most importantly, studying.
 Learning to study and operate in a structured environment is an essential part of every child’s development.